anoop-panakool/kubernetes-lab/deploying-k8s-cluster.md

 ![docker-desktop.jpg](https://github.com/shivamjhalabfiles/kubernetes-lab/blob/master/images/docker-desktop.jpg)

+ ####   Remember the Reset Kubernetes Cluster button if you ever want to reset the cluster toremove all the objects you’ve deployed in it.

  ### Remove One Node(Use kubectl drain to remove a node) from cluster and check the status of POD

     kubectl get nodes --show-labels